c99koder/wear-imessage/README.md

 ## TODO

-* Store the received messages in a sqlite database and use a single Wear notification with a 2nd page to show the conversation history instead of grouping multiple notifications
 * Add an interface for replying from the Android phone too
 * Notify if a voice reply fails to send